Here’s what you need to know about managing, collecting and filing sales tax.

 Pro tip: give your business an annual sales tax checkup

-January is an excellent time to give your business an annual sales tax review, and double check that you’re collecting and processing sales tax as efficiently as possible.
+At least once a year, give your business a general sales tax review to double check that you’re collecting and processing sales tax as efficiently as possible.

-Here’s what you’ll want to review to make sure your business is sales tax compliant going into the new year.
+Here’s what you’ll want to review to make sure your business is compliant with all applicable sales tax laws.

 Check your nexus states

 As you grow and expand your business, you may find that you have sales tax nexus in more states.
-Nexus is created when you have a "significant presence" such as a location, an employee or contractor, or inventory stored for sale in a state.
-You can see what every state’s laws have to say about sales tax nexus here.
+You may have nexus if you have a significant presence or economic activity (i.e. sales) in a state.

 Make sure you’re collecting correctly